String Multiplication Calculation

 ?

-In fact, with careful observation, you will find that the product of num1[i]
+If you look closely, you will see that the product of num1[i]

 and num2[j]